-The Bridge Street Neck business community is probably too small to initiate and maintain a Main Street program comparable to the one that already exists in Downtown Salem.
-However, a local business association, or a business committee of a neighborhood association could join the efforts of several individuals into a more powerful outreach to accomplish the neighborhood vision (e.g. a business association could "adopt" certain public spaces in need of beautification and maintenance, or it could organize a jointly sponsored street festival in the summer to attract visitors and potential new customers).
+A local business association, or a business committee of a neighborhood association, building upon the work and outreach already initiated by the Working Group designated to oversee this planning process, could join the efforts of several individuals into a more powerful outreach to accomplish the neighborhood vision (e.g. a business association could "adopt" certain public spaces in need of beautification and maintenance, or it could organize a jointly sponsored street festival in the summer to attract visitors and potential new customers).

-In a similar manner, residents could work together through a neighborhood association to advance and achieve neighborhood improvement goals, such as the recommended streetscape improvements and desired beautification of residential areas (e.g. neighbors could get together to plant flower beds along East Collins Street, Collins Cove Playground and other locations in the neighborhood).
+In a similar manner, residents could continue working together through a neighborhood association to advance and achieve neighborhood improvement goals, such as the recommended streetscape improvements and desired beautification of residential areas (e.g. neighbors could get together to plant flower beds along East Collins Street, Collins Cove Playground and other neighborhood locations).